sjleonard/sjleonard.github.io/mut_networks.md

 ## Coevolution in multispecific mutualisms <a name="1.3"></a>

-- Coevolution involves joint evolutionary trajectoris of separate gene pools that do not mix
+- Coevolution involves joint evolutionary trajectories of separate gene pools that do not mix
 - Coevolution is one of the results of plant-animal mutualisms
-- Most multipcific interactions are diversified, but it's hard to predict the effects of coevolution on a newtork of hundreds of interacting species - "diffuse coevolution"
+- Most multispecific interactions are diversified, but it's hard to predict the effects of coevolution on a network of hundreds of interacting species - "diffuse coevolution"
 - However, a big advance has been John Thompson's idea of "geographic mosaics of coevolution"
     - Most mutualisms have both spatial and temporal variability and seem context-dependent
     - Thompson's idea has three main premises